 In the newly proposed rule to re-define “waters of the United States” for purposes of determining which waters (and land areas) are within the jurisdiction of the Clean Water Act, the EPA also proposes to exclude certain waters defined in the draft rule.
 This post will summarize these non-jurisdictional waters.

-(i) Waste treatment systems, including treatment ponds or lagoons, designed to meet the requirements of the CWA.
+(i) Waste treatment systems, including treatment ponds or lagoons, are designed to meet the requirements of the CWA.

 (ii) Prior converted cropland, although the final authority regarding CWA jurisdiction would remain with EPA notwithstanding any other Federal agency’s determination of an area’s status as prior converted cropland.

 (iii) Ditches that are excavated wholly in uplands.
 This means ditches that: (1) at no point along their length are excavated in a jurisdictional wetland (or other water); (2) drain only uplands; and (3) have less than perennial flow.
 To meet this exclusion the ditch must meet all three sub-parts at all times.

 (iv) Ditches that do not contribute flow, either directly or through another water, to water used or susceptible to being used in interstate or foreign commerce, or interstate waters and wetlands, or the territorial seas, or any impoundments of any of these waters.